 (Photo courtesy of Zoo Studio – Animal Art Photography)

 Animal behaviourists study the causes, functions, development and evolution of behaviour in wild, captive or companion animals.
-Companion animal behaviourists, like Kate, assess and treat behaviour problems in companion animals including cats, dogs, parrots and small animals.
+Companion animal behaviourists, like Dr Kate, assess and treat behaviour problems in companion animals including cats, dogs, parrots and small animals.

 Kate is a member of the Association of Pet Dog Trainers (APDT) Australia, the Association of Animal Behaviour Professionals (AABP) and the Parrot Society of Australia (PSOA).
+Pets Behaving Badly is proudly supported by Love’em pet treats.